psliwa/PHPPdf/README.markdown

 * alpha - possible values: from 0 to 1.
 Transparency for element and his children.
 * line-break - line break (true or false), by default set on true only for "br" tag
 * style - as same as in html, this attribute can be used to set another attributes, for example: style="width: 100px; height: 200px; margin: 20px 0;".
 Every attribute must be finished by ";" char, even the last.
+* ignore-error (only for img tag) - ignore file loading error or throw exception?
+False by default, that means exception will be thrown.

 <a name="complex-attributes"></a>
 Complex attributes